tudasc/PIRA/README.md

 3. Implement the required PIRA functors.
 For the example, simple example functors are provided, which may also work for other applications.
 4. Invoke PIRA with the respective configuration.

+#### Arguments for Invoking PIRA

+* ```--config``` Path to the config-file
+* ```--version [1,2]``` PIRA can be run in two different versions.
+Version 1 uses a single data set and the original PGIS selection to converge towards runtime hot-spots.
+Instead, version 2 uses the Extra-P based PGIS selection to converge towards model hot-spots.
+The two versions use different configuration-files.
+ There is a sample configuration-file for version 2 included in the test-directory.
+* ```--iterations [number] ``` Number of Pira iterations, the default value is 3.
+* ```--repetitions [number]``` Number of measurement repetitions, the default value is 3.
+* ```--runtime-filter``` Use run-time filtering, the default is false.
+In compile-time filtering, the functions are not instrumented at compile-time, reducing the overall measurement influence significantly, but requiring the target to be rebuilt in each iteration.
+In contrast, with runtime filtering, the compiler inserts instrumentation hooks in every function of the target application.
+* ```--hybrid-filter-iters [number]``` Use runtime-filtering and switch to compile-time-filtering after x iterations.
+* ```--extrap-dir``` The base directory where the extra-p folder structure is placed.

 #### Whole Program Call Graph

 PIRA uses source-code information to construct initial instrumentations and decide which functions to add to an instrumentation during the iterative refinement.